projecttacoma/fqm-execution/README.md

   -m, --measure-bundle <measure-bundle>       Path to measure bundle.
   -p, --patient-bundles <patient-bundles...>  Paths to patient bundles.
 Required unless output type is one of the following: dataRequirements, queryInfo, valueSets.
   --as-patient-source                         Load bundles by creating cql-exec-fhir PatientSource to pass into library calls.
-  -s, --measurement-period-start <date>       Start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set there).
+  -s, --measurement-period-start <date>       Start of measurement period in `YYYY-MM-DD` format.
+Defaults to the `.effectivePeriod.start` on the `Measure` resource, but can be overridden or specified using this option, which will take precedence
-  -e, --measurement-period-end <date>         End date for the measurement period, in YYYY-MM-DD format (defaults to the end date defined in the Measure, or 2019-12-31 if not set there).
+  -e, --measurement-period-end <date>         End of measurement period in `YYYY-MM-DD` format.
+Defaults to the `.effectivePeriod.end` on the `Measure` resource, but can be overridden or specified using this option, which will take precedence
   --vs-api-key <key>                          API key, to authenticate against the ValueSet service to be used for resolving missing ValueSets.
   --cache-valuesets                           Whether or not to cache ValueSets retrieved from the ValueSet service. (default: false)
   --trust-meta-profile                        To "trust" the content of meta.profile as a source of truth for what profiles the data that cql-exec-fhir grabs validates against. (default: false)